khabib97/syslog-analyzer-scala-akka-framework/README.md

 ### Summary

-This application takes a syslog file name from `application.config` file.
+After starting, this application takes a syslog(demo file added in the repo) file name from `application.config` file.
-Then parse it.
-Separate each line and divide it into two parts:
+Then parse the syslog file, separate each line and lastly divide each line into two parts:

 1. datetime
 2. message